zsparal/api-documentation/source/reference/v2/balances-api/get-balance.rst

 .. parameter:: transferReference
     :type: string

-    The transfer reference set to be included in all the transfer for this balance.
+    The transfer reference set to be included in all the transfers for this balance.
 Either a string or ``null``.

 .. parameter:: transferDestination
     :type: object